Particular/Workshop.NServiceBus/exercises/05/README.md

 ### Step 4

-Configure `Billing` to include support for the previous XML Serializer to deserialize messages.
+Configure `Billing` to include support for the previous JSON Serializer to deserialize messages.

 ### Step 5

 Run all endpoints and validate if `Billing` now correctly processes messages.
 Notice that `Billing` now correctly processes messages from `Sales`, but that `Shipping` does not correctly process messages from Billing.

-### Step 5

-Upgrade all endpoints to now use JSON as the default message format but make sure that they still support XML for old messages.

 ### Step 6